 A Loft Bed

-Whereas the dresser desk combines two pieces of functional furniture, a loft bed basically consolidates all of your furniture into one centralized unit by taking advantage of empty vertical space.
+The dresser desk above combines two pieces of functional furniture.
+A loft bed consolidates all of your furniture into one centralized unit by taking advantage of empty vertical space.

 In a bedroom, the bed usually takes up the largest amount of space.
-By placing the mattress higher up and out of the way, it frees up a considerable amount of area – for a desk/office.
+Placing the mattress higher up and out of the way frees up a considerable amount of area.

 You can find loft beds with various combinations and accessories, like a sofa, or dresser underneath.
 But for a home office in your bedroom, we prefer a desk loft bed like this one from Bellemave.

 The “office” portion of this loft bed provides you with a desk, a space-saving shelf for your keyboard and mouse, and a few rows of vertical shelving.